Skip to content

 Software Inventory

-Software inventory is populated from the Windows agent's software report.
+Software search finds devices based on what is installed.
+Software inventory is populated from the Windows agent's software report and is only available for Windows devices.
 ChromeOS, Mac, and manually-entered assets do not have software inventory.

 What you can search Example queries